-#4 Updated by Julian Faude over 9 years ago
+Updated by Julian Faude almost 10 years ago

 I ran into the exact same problem.
 I intuitively tried to provide multiple ldap servers for automatic failover because that's what I'm used to when it comes to pam_ldap and so on.
 This obviously failed.
 Although I find a local load balancer like HAProxy interesting I take a shot at implementing this 'try one after another'-approach directly into redmine.

 I attached a patch against r11979.
 It allows to provide multiple ldap hosts in host(s) input separated by comma.
 On initialize_ldap_con it runs through list and tries to find an entry which allows a successful connection.
 In case it succeeds it return Net::Ldap instance.
 In case it fails it raises AuthSourceException with message from attempt to connect to first ldap host in list.
 However I am not sure if that last point makes to much sence since the fail messages from all attempts might be interesting.
 Hope that helps!